First Technology Credit Union

 Opening Deposit Requirements

-Choosing the right bank can be overwhelming because so many options are available.
-To keep things simple, consider why First Tech Federal Credit Union might or might not be a good option for you.
+Choosing the right bank is sometimes overwhelming.
+After all, there are many options available.
+To keep it simple, consider why First Tech Federal Credit Union may be a good option.

 - No monthly maintenance fees

-- Low minimum opening balances of $5 to $25 for most checking and savings accounts
+- Low minimum opening balances of $5 to $25 for checking and savings accounts

-First Tech was started by a handful of Hewlett-Packard and Tektronix employees back in 1952.
-The credit union now has more than 610,000 members and provides STEM scholarships each year to young, promising students.
+First Technology Federal Credit Union is one of GOBankingRates’ Top 100 Banks of 2022 and was started by a handful of Hewlett Packard and Tektronix employees back in 1952.
+The Oregon-based credit union has over 680,000 members and provides STEM scholarships each year to young, promising students.

 First Tech Federal Credit Union Checking Accounts